Ready to find the perfect college degree?

-If you’re a natural-born leader and problem-solver with good business sense, a role as a business operations manager could be perfect for you.
-As a business operations manager, you will lead teams of business professionals, juggle the many management and administrative responsibilities involved in day-to-day work, and meet the long-term goals of an organization.
+If you’re a natural-born leader and problem-solver with good business sense, being a business operations manager could be perfect for you.
+As a business operations manager, you will lead teams of business professionals.
+You’ll juggle the many management and administrative responsibilities involved in day-to-day work.
+You’ll meet the long-term goals of an organization.

-The first step in securing a role as a business operations manager is a college degree.
-Many business operations managers have a bachelor’s degree, but more organizations and positions prefer a master’s in business administration.
+The first step in beoming a business operations manager is a college degree.
+Many business operations managers have a bachelor’s degree.
+However, more organizations and positions prefer a master’s in business administration.
 Business operations managers are also referred to as Chief Operations Officer (COO) or Operations Director.

 One of America’s Best Jobs

-According to U.S. News & World Report’s Best Business Jobs Rankings, business operations managers ranks #11 in best business jobs and #21 in best paying jobs.
-The publication uses seven metrics to rank jobs, including median salary, unemployment rate, 10-year growth volume, 10-year growth percentage, future job prospects, stress level, and work/life balance.
+According to U.S. News & World Report’s Best Business Jobs Rankings, business operations managers rank #11 in best business jobs and #21 in best paying jobs.
+The publication uses seven metrics to rank jobs, including:

 A Bachelor’s in Business and Beyond

 To develop the high-level skills you need to succeed as a business operations manager, you should pursue an undergraduate degree in some field relevant to business.
 For example, business administration – one of the top 10 highest-paying degrees in business – is a popular major among aspiring operations managers.
 Public administration, liberal arts, or even law programs can also prepare candidates for careers in operations management, according to the United States Bureau of Labor Statistics (BLS).